How to Calculate ROI on Commercial Real Estate Investment

 In its simplest terms, ROI is the ratio between the cost of investment and net profit from it.

-In other words, it’s how much profit is made on a property investment expressed as a percentage of that investment’s cost.
 The higher the ROI, the better—it means that your investment dollars are efficiently and effectively used to generate profit.
 Many CRE investors (and investors in general) use the S&P 500 average returns as an ROI benchmark.

 This is the basic formula for computing a CRE asset’s ROI: